kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/11-add-animation/03-add-spinners-when-loading.md

 // MORE CODE
 ```

-* Our server will crash because it can't run on any port less than 1000
+## RULE - Our development server will crash because it can't run on any port less than 1000
 * So Port 80 will never work on our dev server

 ## Add and commit to github and heroku